List of English football transfers winter 2002–03: Transfers

 Only moves featuring at least one Premier League or First Division club are listed.
 The list is complete, although sometimes loan spells that were extended are covered as a single transfer.

 Idan Tal was a free signing for Everton when he moved from Spanish club Rayo Vallecano in September 2002.

 Paul Reid moved for free from Australian club Wollongong Wolves to Bradford City.

 Canadian international Terry Dunfield signed for Bury on a free-transfer from Manchester City.

 Goalkeeper Dave Beasant made three separate transfers in this period.
-He transferred from Portsmouth to Bradford City, had a loan spell at Wigan Athletic and then moved to Brighton & Hove Albion.
+He transferred from Portsmouth to Bradford City, was signed by Wigan Athletic, and then moved to Brighton & Hove Albion.

 Keith Southern made the move from Everton to Blackpool for an undisclosed fee.

 Alan O'Hare made the switch from Bolton Wanderers to Chesterfield on a free transfer.

 Jay Smith moved from Aston Villa's youth team to Southend United.

 Craig Farrell was a £50k signing for Carlisle United from Leeds United.

 Christophe Dugarry signed for Birmingham City in January from Bordeaux on loan.
 He made his move permanent in the summer.

 Lee Bowyer left Leeds United to move to relegation-threatened West Ham United for only £100k.

 Matthew Upson signed for Birmingham City from Arsenal for £3m.
 He also had a loan spell at Reading in September 2002.

 Estonian goalkeeper Mart Poom moved from Derby County to Sunderland for £2.5m.

 Michael Ricketts moved from Bolton Wanderers to Middlesbrough in January 2003.

 Tottenham Hotspur midfielder Stephen Clemence transferred to Birmingham City for £900k.